heckj/numerix/README.md

 ## Documentation

-Documentation for the Numerix package can be viewed online via the [Swift Package Index](https://swiftpackageindex.com) (coming soon).
+Documentation for the Numerix package can be viewed [here](https://swiftpackageindex.com/wigging/numerix/main/documentation/numerix).
 The documentation can also be built and viewed in Xcode by selecting *Product* then *Build Documentation* from the Xcode menu.

 ## Contributing